Quoteme/quoteme.github.io/about.md

-I am Luca Leon Happel, a 21 year old Student in Düsseldorf and [top-100 programmer on Github](https://xscode.com/profile/quoteme) in categories like physiks-engines and rigid-body-dynamics who currently lives in Mönchengladbach.
+I am Luca Leon Happel, a 21 year old Student in Düsseldorf and [top-100 programmer on Github](https://xscode.com/profile/quoteme) in categories like physics-engines and rigid-body-dynamics who currently lives in Mönchengladbach.
 My interests include mathematics, computer-science, philosophy, languages, technology and lots more.
-My friends and collegues primarily know me for the extra mile I always put into my work in order to help them and myself.
+My friends and colleges primarily know me for the extra mile I always put into my work in order to help them and myself.

 In case I was able to catch your interest, please do not hesitate to [contact me](#contact).